Sandhage/react-game-of-life/README.md

 # Conway's Game of Life

 This project is an exercise in building [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-I was given this challenge as part of a take home challenge for a job interview that I did not pass so I wanted to try again and see if I can improve.

 I think I will also use this opportunity to really practice a more test driven approach to development, since I haven't had much exposure to that in my previous roles.

 ## Available Scripts